DRIVING IN TULUM RENTING A CAR

 Renting a car in Tulum: the most important questions

-Road trips are the best way to see Mexico, but not all parts are easy and safe to drive around.
+There are so many day trips from Tulum that you can do and having a car makes it so much easier and more fun.
+Road trips are the best way to see Mexico, but not all parts are easy or safe to drive.
 Luckily for you, Tulum, the Riviera Maya, and the entire Yucatan Peninsula are some of the safest areas to drive on your own.

 So let me answer the most common questions.